 So, what exactly does surfactant surface tension really mean?
 In layman’s terms, if you look at the structure of a shower gel, the dirt and oils from the skin stick to the lipophilic end, they are lifted off the skin and washed away by the hydrophilic end of the molecule.

-For a slightly more technical view point, hydrophilic substances easily dissolve in water, the lipophilic substances easily dissolve in hydrocarbons, these are essential organic compounds of carbon and hydrogen, and it is the hydrocarbons that have an affinity with oil and dirt.
+From a slightly more technical view point, hydrophilic substances easily dissolve in water, the lipophilic substances easily dissolve in hydrocarbons – the essential organic compounds of carbon and hydrogen, it is these hydrocarbons that have an affinity with oil and dirt.